zbayard/ruby-project-alt-guidelines/README.md

 ## Goals (Minimum Requirements)

 You will be building a **Command Line CRUD App** that uses a database to persist information.
-The goal of which is to demonstrate all of the skills that you've learned in module one:
+The goal of which is to demonstrate all of the skills that you've learned in phase one:

 - Ruby
 - Object Orientation